-This page contains the government guidelines that we are following, as well as our updated Risk Assessment and recent communication letters sent to families.
+This page contains the most recent government guidelines as well as our updated Risk Assessment and recent communication letters sent to families.

 The Department for Education has advised schools to take important actions to help prevent the spread of the virus.
 The spread of Coronavirus involves dealing with direct transmission (for instance, when in close contact with those sneezing and coughing) and indirect transmission (via touching contaminated surfaces).

 The following is the set of actions that the government has directed schools to take in the latest updated guidelines:

 We have a large number of anti-viral/bacterial gel dispensers throughout our sites and we will continue to encourage all children, staff and visitors to use them frequently throughout the day.
 Equally, all toilets have sufficient hand basins and soap for use.

 All children are reminded regularly about the importance of good hygiene practices in our form times or assemblies and to wash their hands for 20 seconds with running water and soap before drying them thoroughly.
 This is reinforced through the signage around the sites.
 All children wash their hands before eating and will be encouraged to do so when entering the buildings.

 Our classrooms all have anti-viral/bacterial surface sprays and wipes for use by staff throughout the day.

 We have taken steps to ensure that fresh air flow is available in the classrooms and offices throughout the premises and that there is sufficient ventilation.
 It is a balancing act to increase ventilation while maintaining a comfortable working temperature.

 We will continue to monitor public health notifications and when required seek advice in order to communicate the best possible course of action.